chatchavan/anki-manual/src/filtered-decks.md

 Advanced users can create filtered decks with arbitrary search strings (or 'filters'), instead of relying on the preset filters.
-To create a filtered deck manually, choose Create Filtered Deck from the Tools menu.
+To create a filtered deck manually, choose Create Filtered Deck from the Tools menu (on macOS from the Edit menu).

 When you click the Build button, Anki finds cards that match the settings you specified, and temporarily moves them from their existing